Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 - **Window A:** 12 months before the event start through its start month, then months 1–36 after the event end.
-- **Window B:** the same 12-month pre-event period, then months 1–60 after the event end.
+- **Window B:** the same start-relative 12-month pre-event observations, then months 1–60 measured after the event end.

-Month zero is the event start month.
-Positive months begin after the event end, negative months are counted from the event start.
+For both displayed windows, nonpositive months are counted relative to the event start and positive months begin after the event end.
+Window B is therefore described in the implementation as end-anchored for its post-event segment; it is not a single continuous month index around the event end.
+The raw join keeps up to 24 pre-start months so events spanning multiple months still supply the observations required by both display windows.

 For each window, only county-event trajectories with a non-null value at every required month are retained.
 This makes full lines comparable but favors counties and events